 Plan for Next Winter Now

 As this winter winds down, make a list of efficiency upgrades to tackle over the spring and summer months when heating and cooling needs are reduced.
-This prevents waiting until next fall and winter when heating usage ramps up again.
+This prevents waiting until next fall and winter when heating usage ramps up again, and contractors are busiest.

 DIY Projects